nervosnetwork/docs/docs/basic-concepts/blockchain.md

 > The hash function for CKB mining has not been decided yet.

+## Mastering Bitcoin

 Overall, CKB has a very similar structure to Bitcoin.
-So if you wanna learn more about blockchain node and mining, I would recommend you to have a look at this part in mastering Bitcoin.
+So if you wanna learn more basic knowledge , I would recommend you to have a look at [Mastering Bitcoin](https://github.com/bitcoinbook/bitcoinbook).